Golden, New Mexico

-Golden is located at 35°16′01″N 106°12′50″W. Golden is located along the Turquoise Trail Scenic Byway and is about ten miles north of the Sandia Park junction on NM-14.

 History

 Golden was inhabited by Native Americans and Spaniards long before American settlers came to the area.
 However, it began to boom when gold was discovered in 1825.
 Years before the California and Colorado gold rushes, the site of Golden became the first gold rush west of the Mississippi River.

 Placer gold was first discovered on Tuerto Creek on the southwest side of the Ortiz Mountains and in the late 1820s two small mining camps, El Real de San Francisco and Placer del Tuerto, developed as a result of the mineral finds.
 The area remained quiet for decades until several large companies began to put money into the mines, bringing in numerous workers, and followed by many individual prospectors.
 It was shortly after these mining camps were formed that the San Francisco Catholic Church was built around 1830.

 Just south of Tuerto, a new town called Golden was being formed, which soon absorbed both El Real de San Francisco and Placer del Tuerto.
 Officially formed in 1879, Golden was selected as the center of the new gold-mining district and soon grew to support several saloons, businesses, a school, and even a stock exchange.
 In 1880, the post office was opened.

 But mining continued on a small scale until about 1892 and ranching continued to be a mainstay of the economy.
 In 1918 the Golden General Merchandise Store opened, which is the only business in town that continues to operate today.
 It is now referred to by the locals as Henderson General Store, giving credit to its owner.